hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 that the lock can be released without being the creator of the session.
 This is by design, as it allows operators to intervene and force terminate a session if necessary.
 As mentioned above, a session invalidation will also cause all held locks to be released.
-When a lock is released, the `LockIndex`, does not change, however the `Session` is cleared and the `ModifyIndex` increments.
+When a lock is released, the `LockIndex` does not change, however the `Session` is cleared and the `ModifyIndex` increments.

 These semantics (heavily borrowed from Chubby), allow the tuple of (Key, LockIndex, Session)